-Financial position and results as at and for the year ended December 31, 2020
+Financial position and results as at and for the year ended December 31, 2021

-The pandemic has resulted in lower depot royalty income for the Company in 2020 mainly due to the lower rental income from TriNoma commercial center (Note 11).
-While the Company expects the decline in depot royalty income to continue in the next financial year, management has assessed that the carrying amount of assets are recoverable as at reporting date.
+The pandemic has resulted in lower depot royalty income for the Company in 2021 mainly due to the lower rental income from TriNoma commercial center caused by the implemented quarantine restrictions during 2021 (Note 11).
+The Company expects that the depot royalty income will increase in the next financial year since the Philippine economy is gradually opening with the imposition of less stringent community quarantine protocols.
+Likewise, the vaccination program of the government is expected to slow down and eventually contain the spread of the virus and boost confidence among businesses and consumers

+Management has assessed that the carrying amount of assets are recoverable as at reporting date.
 Management will continue to monitor the business developments amidst the pandemic and update the assessments made.
-Any medium to long-term impact of the pandemic on the Company's financial position, results, and cash flows cannot be ascertained yet given the uncertainties surrounding the COVID-19 pandemic.
+Any medium to long-term impact of the pandemic on the Company's financial position, results, and cash flows will vary depending on the duration and severity of the economic and operational impacts of the pandemic, as well as the effectiveness of mass vaccination and other public health efforts to mitigate the impact of the pandemic.